no10pc/myTV/README.md

 #myTV

-myTV is an open source tv station app with robust and professional features.
-This is a fully realized Radio App built entirely in Swift 2.
+myTV is an open source live tv app with robust and professional features.
+This is a fully realized built entirely in Swift 2.

 ![alt text](http://83colors.com/myTV_CAPS.png "myTV")